 Select a language

-As a TAM, you are a subscription.
-This might be the very first time EVER for many people in IT to be in a role where being a nerd actually makes the company money.
+As a TAM, your services are a subscription.
+This might be the very first time ever for many people in IT to be in a role where being a nerd actually makes the company money.
 That aspect is pretty cool on its own.

-At Red Hat, TAMs are a part of Global Customer Success which is in the Customer Experience and Engagement organization.
-This means we are tightly aligned with the Red Hat support organization, and we deal with a lot with support issues.
-This means you will have a certain amount of support case work.
+With Red Hat TAMs being part of Global Customer Success (which is in the Customer Experience and Engagement organization), we are tightly aligned with the Red Hat support organization—and we often deal with support issues.
+This means you will have a certain amount of support casework.
 If that repels you, the job is not for you.

-However, the case work you have tends to be your four to six assigned accounts.
-As you come onboard, you'll be assigned to strategic accounts.
-I have five right now and they vary across a few industries.
-Two of them are heavy-duty Satellite 6 users, one is about to be, and all of them use Red Hat Enterprise Linux 5-7 in some way.
+However, the casework you have tends to be your four to six assigned accounts.
+As you come on board, you'll be assigned to strategic accounts.
+I have five right now and they span a few industries.
+Two of them are heavy-duty Satellite 6 users, one is about to be, and all of them use Red Hat Enterprise Linux (RHEL) 6-8 in some way.
 Most of them have either started their container journey or are thinking about it.

 An atypical day would be any day where I'm not at my house.
 Usually, that means one of a few things is happening: